 Over the next three decades, this industrious and frugal widow was able to purchase a number of additional parcels of real estate along the North side of Foxes Creek, West of Middle Alley, and the "burial grounds" at/near "Lutheran Hill."
 Real estate transactions recorded between 1779 and 1819 reveal that she owned as many as a dozen pieces of property throughout the city.
 Although the locations of all of these parcels could be called marginal, the widow's determination to own multiple plots of city land sets her apart from her Afro Albanian contemporaries.

-The city directory for 1814 (but not the first directory in 1813) included Dinnah Jackson among Albany's prominent people calling her "widow" and listing her residence as 31 Maiden Lane.
+The city directory for 1814 (but not the first directory in 1813) included Dinnah Jackson among Albany's prominent householders calling her "widow" and listing her residence as 31 Maiden Lane.
+But for the first time in 1815, she was among those whose italicized names identified them as "free people of color."
 Subsequent directories have identified her at that location as well.
 Her modest home would have been just West of North Market Street - probably abutting the corner mansion of Chancellor John Lansing.
 Albany artist James Eights later remembered her with a figure standing near her house in one of his classic Albany streetscapes.

 The name "Dinnah Jackson" has been encountered many times in the community-based record.
 Separating her life from that of other same-named contemporaries is only the beginning of the historical detective's task.
-This sketch aims to profile the life of Albany's first historically visible Afro-American matriarch whose dates embrace the years from the 1760s to about 1818.
+This sketch aims to reconstitute the life of Albany's first historically visible Afro-American matriarch whose dates embrace the years from perhaps before the 1760s to about 1818.

 Sources: The life of Dinnah Jackson is CAP biography number 1074.
 This sketch is derived chiefly from family and community-based resources.